riri-rari/BLRM-BR_BOIN-BF/BLRM+BF/README.md

 In the case that a dose is closed, then the cycle is entered again.
 If the dose is, instead, the right one (open\_close returns 1), the cycle is exit (change = T) and the current dose is returned.

 The function takes in input the cohort dataset, the time of the current patient of backfll (time\_pts\_backfill), the dose that is currently under investigation (current\_dose), the dataset of info about the doses (doses\_info) and the reference dataset for the boundaries (new\_reference.
 See BFBOIN())

+### maximum_open_EWOC()

+The maximum_open_EWOC() function is aimed at finding the optimal dose for the backfilling arm by the arrival of the next patient.
+The function firslty finds the highest dose open for backfill and then checks if by the arrival of the current patients (time_pts_backfill) the dose level is still okay or not.
+To make the decision, the cohort arm and the current backfill dose arm are checked for their posterior probability of having P(x >= 0.35) >= 0.75 by means of the check_individual_posterior() function.
+If both the arms are okay, then the current backfill dose is used for the current patient and returned.
+If either of the arms is not okay then the open_close_EWOC() function is called and the optimal dose for the backfill is found by measn of MCMC run.
+The doses_info dataset is then updated such that all the doses over the current backfill one are closed for backfilling and all those avilable for being open (not -1 and not 2, see Appendix()) are open.
+In this scenario the chosen backfill dose, the diagnostics, the probabilities info and the updated version of the doses_info dataset are returned.

 ### logposterior()